-The Kingston Y Penguins is a swim team for children with physical disabilities and their able-bodied siblings.
+The Kingston Y Penguins is a swim team for children with physical impairments and their able-bodied siblings.
 Through sport, young people explore their abilities and find within themselves the confidence to pursue their goals and the capacity to develop the skills that will help them see the many possibilities for their future.

 The team offers a fun and exciting environment where young people can develop both physically and emotionally, while making new friends.
 Participants learn how to focus on their abilities while experiencing the opportunity to meet new friends, have fun, develop a healthy active lifestyle, learn independence, all while building confidence and self esteem.

 In 2001, a partnership between former marathon swimmer Vicki Keith and the YMCA of Kingston resulted in the development of Y Penguins Swimming.
-Vicki knew that there was a huge need in our communities for sport and physical activities for young people with physical disabilities, and having grown up at the YMCA, she felt strongly that this was the ideal place for such a project.
+Vicki knew that there was a huge need in our communities for sport and physical activities for young people with physical impairments, and having grown up at the YMCA, she felt strongly that this was the ideal place for such a project.

 Since the inception of Y Penguins Swimming, the participants have proven over and over again that nothing is impossible.
 When faced with a road block, or hurdle, they know that they can overcome it.
 They learn to strive and set goals.
 They explore their own limits, push beyond past expectations and take on new challenges.